TABLE OF CONTENTS

 What is Docker?

-Docker is a containerisation platform that allows developers to package applications and their dependencies into lightweight, portable containers.
-Docker ensures that applications run consistently across different environments, providing an isolated environment for applications to function without conflicts.
+Docker is a containerisation platform that packages applications and their dependencies into lightweight, portable containers.
+Introduced in 2013, Docker simplifies application deployment by ensuring that containers run consistently across different environments—whether on a developer’s laptop or in production.

 5 Key Differences Between Kubernetes and Docker